snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/configuring-how-events-sent/index.md

 </Tabs>

+### GET support

+By default, events are sent by GET.
+This can be changed using the `eventMethod` field of the [configuration object](docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracker-setup/initialization-options/index.md).

-## POST support
+### POST support

-If you set the `eventMethod` field of the configuration object to `post`, the tracker will send events using POST requests rather than GET requests.
+If you set the `eventMethod` field of the [configuration object](docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracker-setup/initialization-options/index.md) to `post`, the tracker will send events using POST requests rather than GET requests.
 In browsers which do not support cross-origin XMLHttpRequests (e.g. IE9), the tracker will fall back to using GET.

 `eventMethod` defaults to `post`, other options available are `get` for GET requests and `beacon` for using the Beacon API (**Note**: Beacon support is not available and/or unreliable in some browsers, in these cases the tracker will fallback to POST).
+See below for more about Beacon API.

 The main advantage of POST requests is that they circumvent Internet Explorer’s maximum URL length of 2083 characters by storing the event data in the body of the request rather than the querystring.

-You can also batch events sent by POST by setting a numeric `bufferSize` field in the configuration object.
+You can also batch events sent by POST by setting a numeric `bufferSize` field in the [configuration object](docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracker-setup/initialization-options/index.md).
 This is the number of events to buffer before sending them all in a single POST.
 If the user navigates away from the page while the buffer is only partially full, the tracker will attempt to send all stored events immediately, but this often doesn’t happen before the page unloads.
 Normally the tracker will store unsent events in `localStorage`, meaning that unsent events will be resent when the user next visits a page on the same domain.
 The `bufferSize` defaults to 1, meaning events are sent as soon as they are created.

 We recommend leaving the `bufferSize` as the default value of 1.
 This ensure that events are sent as they are created, and reduces the chance of events being unsent and left in local storage, if a user closes their browser before a flush can occur (which happens on page visibility changing).